agurgone/agurgone.github.io/_pages/about.md

   - /about.html
 ---

-I am post-doctoral research fellow at the Institute for Economics at the University of Bamberg.
+I am a post-doctoral research fellow at the Institute for Economics at the University of Bamberg.

 Research interests
 ======
+My research aims to unveil the complex nature of macroeconomics and to investigate real-financial interactions.

+		  * Agent-based models
           * Complexity economics
-		  * Agent-based modelling
           * Macro-financial interactions
           * Financial networks & systemic-risk
           * Macroprudential regulation
+		  * Computational economics